 Capitalize the full name of Hamilton academic support services and programs such as Diversity and Social Justice Project; Burke Library; Information Technology Services; Digital Humanities Initiative; Language Center; Arthur Levitt Public Affairs Center; Maurice Horowitch Career Center; Nesbitt-Johnston Writing Center; Oral Communication Center; Quantitative and Symbolic Reasoning Center; Peer Tutoring Program.

 Use the complete name on first reference whenever possible.
 In many cases, abbreviated names are also capitalized since they contain proper nouns or are used so commonly on first reference: Levitt Center, Writing Center, Career Center.
 Lowercase on second reference more generic names such as library.

 Avoid unfamiliar acronyms on first reference, and do not use them at all unless there are multiple references.
-When possible, substitute a clear synonym such as "the agency," "the bureau," "the consortium," etc.
+When possible, substitute a clear synonym such as “the organization,” “the foundation,” “the consortium,” etc.

 Use abbreviations (Ave., Blvd., St.) only with a numbered address: He lived at 301 Elm St., Clinton.
 He lived on Elm Street in Clinton.

 The following are always spelled out: Alley, Road, Drive, Terrace.